Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 Enhance your outdoor living space with premium-grade LED lighting.
 Shop the Full collection.

-+ Do solar deck lights work in winter?
++ Do these type of deck lights work in winter?

-No - most solar deck lights struggle significantly in winter, particularly in the UK where the sun sits only 20° above the horizon.
+No - most of these types of deck lights struggle significantly in winter, particularly in the UK where the sun sits only 20° above the horizon.
 Here's what you need to know:

 • Budget Lights (Below 100mA): These typically don't function at all during winter months, regardless of positioning.